lijuqiang/redis-for-windows-64/README.md

 ### Release Notes

 This is a pre-release version of the software and is not yet fully tested.
+We are keeping the code on a separate branch until testing is completed.
 This is intended to be a 32bit release only.
 No work has been done in order to produce a 64bit version of Redis on Windows.
 To run the test suite requires some manual work: